JohnTheTripper/moviegoer-prototype/README.md

 Frames (akin to screenshots) were extracted from 40 films: one frame every 8 seconds.
 This produced 675-900 frames per film, including frames from the beginning vanity logos to the ending credits.
 Each frame file is actually quite small, ranging from 50-80 kB, with an image size around 860x360.
 Though most films fit this cinema standard 2.39:1 ratio, some were wider or narrower.
 Still, no film deviated from this widescreen format enough to warrant resizing image files.

 ### Data Classification
 Frames were labeled by hand, into the two categories **MCU** and **non-MCU**.
-Each frames was visually inspected and categorized.
+Each frame was visually inspected and categorized.
 Though it seems like a daunting task, an MCU is immediately recognizable to any experienced cinematographer, especially if it's part of a two-character dialogue scene, or as an over-the-shoulder shot.

-However, it is understood that hand-labeling is more of an art than a science.
+However, it needs to be emphasized that hand-labeling is more of an art than a science.
 Leeway was skewed toward labeling as frames as MCUs, such as during non-dialogue scenes but the shot happens to be an MCU, or when it's a toss-up between MCU and non-MCU but during a dialogue scene.
 False Positives are tolerable, in the interest of increasing the MCU Recall rate.

-(IMBALANCE IMAGE)
+(IMBALANCE IMAGE, and frames per category)

 ### Frame Variety
 Only 200-400 frames were labeled per film, before moving on.
 Exposing the model to as many films as possible will prepare it to "watch" future, unseen films.
 Every film has a unique look, starting with the medium on which it was shot (graininess of 35mm film vs. the pristine look of digital CMOS sensors).
 Film selection also attempted to maximize variety in scene lighting (well-lit comedies vs. moody dramas), actors (non-white and child actors), and production value (slick blockbusters vs. naturalistic indies).